fish-marina/marina/docs/en-US/Packages.md

 # Hooks

-Oh My Fish provides a "hooks" system that allows you to write scripts for your package that run when other interesting events occur.
+Marina provides a "hooks" system that allows you to write scripts for your package that run when other interesting events occur.
 Packages can use these hooks to provide advanced installation, custom resource management, etc. Hooks are ordinary Fish scripts named after the event they are triggered by.
 Most hooks reside in a `hooks` directory inside a package's project directory.

 >Hooks that are called at startup time (`init.fish` and `key_bindings.fish`) can slow down shell startup.
 Be sure to avoid slow code at startup time!
 Also, if your package doesn't need a hook file, be sure to remove it.

 The working directory inside a hook is always set to the root directory of the package.
-The hooks Oh My Fish currently supports are listed below:
+The hooks Marina currently supports are listed below:

 ## `init`